About Our Department

 The Aberdeen fire department was first organized in 1890 by the merging of the Wishkah and Pioneer hose companies and the Relief hook-n-ladder company.
 As the city began to grow, so did the fire department, which became a fully career organization in February of 1908.

 The Aberdeen Fire Department covers a service area of its city limits (10.5 square miles) and additional Emergency Medical Services coverage outside of the city that includes about 100 square miles.
 The Chehalis River divides the city, thereby requiring a main headquarters station on the north side and a sub station on the south side of the river.
 Both facilities were constructed in 1966.
 In addition to a Chief and Assistant Chief, staffing consist of 33 uniformed personnel, comprising three platoons and two daily civilian administrative employees.

-A daily on duty crew of eight to ten personnel staff both stations, utilizing an engine, ladder, command vehicle and medic unit.
+A daily on duty crew of 9 to 11 personnel staff both stations, utilizing an engine, ladder, command vehicle and medic unit.
 Each shift is supervised by a 24-hour on-duty Battalion Chief.

 Fire & Emergency Medical Services

 The department provides both Fire and Emergency Medical Services services in addition to hazardous materials response.
 Firefighters are trained to the Emergency Medical Technician or Paramedic level and cross staff both types of apparatus.
-The department is under the command of Fire Chief Tom Hubbard.
+The department is under the command of Fire Chief Dave Golding.